Software Guide16 min read

 4.3.1 Video Thumbnail

 Rectangular area drawing is required for SocialOpen.
 When a video is selected or a camera is previewed, a video thumbnail is generated and shown on the Video Tracking panel.
-For example, when a video file is selected, the video thumbnail is shown.
+For example, when a video file is selected, the video thumbnail is shown as shown below.

 4.3.2 Drawing Rectangle